cmu-sei/juneberry/juneberry/documentation/train_out_specification.md

         "training_dataset_config_path": <path to data set>,
         "validation_dataset_config_path": <optional path to dataset used for validation with 'from_file' option>, "model_architecture": <the model_architecture stanza from the model file>
-        "colorspace": <range of colors in images, rgb, grayscale>, "dimensions": <pixel WidthxHeight of images>,
         "epochs": <int>,
         "batch_size": <int>,
         "seed": <int>,